A good quality helmet that is much easier to adjust than other helmets.

 The only element our parents felt the Noodle lacked were reflectors but other than that small drawback they were very pleased with the overall product.
-At $30, this helmet definitely does it’s job.
+At $30, this helmet definitely does its job.
 It is comfortable and easy to fit.
-Our children tested the Joovy Noodle in “Greenie” but is available in five different colors at Joovy.com.
-In the end this helmet was comfortable enough that our 2-year-old actually wanted to wear a helmet everywhere she went!
+Our children tested the Joovy Noodle in “Greenie” but are available in five different colors at Joovy.com.
+In the end, this helmet was comfortable enough that our 2-year-old actually wanted to wear a helmet everywhere she went!

 For $40, you can’t go wrong with the Joovy Noodle for your one-year-old.
 Compared to your standard big-box-store helmet, the Noodle is better quality, but more importantly, it fits, is easy to adjust and when properly adjusted, stay in place on a child’s head.
 The Noodle is available in six different colors, green, pink, black, blue and red at Joovy.com.